EdoardoGruppi/AMLS_assignment20_21/README.md

 **Compulsory :**

-- `Pandas` provides fast, flexible, and expressive data structures designed to make working with structured and time series data both easy and intuitive.
+- **Pandas** provides fast, flexible, and expressive data structures designed to make working with structured and time series data both easy and intuitive.

-- `Numpy` is the fundamental package for array computing with Python.
+- **Numpy** is the fundamental package for array computing with Python.

-- `Tensorflow` is an open source software library for high performance numerical computation.
+- **Tensorflow** is an open source software library for high performance numerical computation.
 Its allows easy deployment of computation across a variety of platforms (CPUs, GPUs, TPUs). **Important**: Recently Keras has been completely wrapped within Tensorflow.

-- `Pathlib` offers a set of classes to handle filesystem paths.
+- **Pathlib** offers a set of classes to handle filesystem paths.

-- `Shutil` provides a number of high-level operations on files and collections of files.
+- **Shutil** provides a number of high-level operations on files and collections of files.
 In particular, functions are provided which support file copying and removal.

-- `Os` provides a portable way of using operating system dependent functionality.
+- **Os** provides a portable way of using operating system dependent functionality.

-- `Matplotlib` is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+- **Matplotlib** is a comprehensive library for creating static, animated, and interactive visualizations in Python.

-- `Sklearn` offers simple and efficient tools for predictive data analysis.
+- **Sklearn** offers simple and efficient tools for predictive data analysis.

-- `Skimage` is a collection of algorithms for image processing.
+- **Skimage** is a collection of algorithms for image processing.

-- `Random` implements pseudo-random number generators for various distributions.
+- **Random** implements pseudo-random number generators for various distributions.

-- `seaborn` is a data visualization library based on matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.
+- **Seaborn** is a data visualization library based on matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.

-- `cv2` is an open-source library that includes several hundreds of computer vision algorithms.
+- **Cv2** is an open-source library that includes several hundreds of computer vision algorithms.

-- `face_recognition` Recognize and manipulate faces with the world’s simplest face recognition library.
+- **Face_recognition** Recognize and manipulate faces with the world’s simplest face recognition library.
 Built from dlib’s state-of-the-art deep learning library.

 **Optional :**

-- `comet_ml` helps to manage and track machine learning experiments.
+- **Comet_ml** helps to manage and track machine learning experiments.

-- `vprof` is a Python package providing rich and interactive visualizations for various Python program characteristics such as running time and memory usage.
+- **Vprof** is a Python package providing rich and interactive visualizations for various Python program characteristics such as running time and memory usage.

 ## Role of each file